Chia-Network/chia-docs/docs/12rpcs/climate_warehouse_rpc_api.md

 #### Delete a unit

-[todo: possible defect - deleting two units... only deletes the second one] Note that it's possible to delete a one or more units in one command by listing all of their `warehouseUnitId` values
+Note that it's possible to delete a one or more units in one command by listing all of their `warehouseUnitId` values

 ```json